Skip to content

 Overview

-In June 2019, the House of Commons’ Standing Committee on Justice and Human Rights released a report on the Criminalization of HIV non-disclosure in Canada.
-The report recommends removing HIV non-disclosure from the reach of sexual assault law and limiting HIV criminalisation to reckless or intentional transmission of an infectious disease (including HIV) through the creation of a specific offence in the Criminal Code.
+In June 2019, the House of Commons’ Standing Committee on Justice and Human Rights released a report in which it recommended removing HIV non-disclosure from the reach of sexual assault law, limiting criminalisation to reckless or intentional transmission of an infectious disease (including HIV) through a new specific offence in the Criminal Code, and implementing prosecutorial directives which precluded criminalisation when certain safeguards are in place – namely where there is an undetectable viral load, condoms are used, the partner is on PrEP, or the sex act only carries a negligible risk – or when transmission does not occur.
 While encouraging, community advocates retain a goal of limiting HIV criminalisation to cases of intentional transmission only (in keeping with UN recommendations).
 Moreover, community advocates disagree with the extension of the criminal law to other infections.

-In October 2022 the federal government opened a promised public consultation as part of a review of the country’s laws on HIV non-disclosure.
-The public was invited to share views on the current law through an online survey.
-The consultation formed part of the government’s plans to develop a ‘policy roadmap’ for reforming the law.
+Also in October 2022, the federal government opened a promised public consultation as part of a review of the country’s laws on HIV non-disclosure.
+The consultation formed part of the government’s plans to develop a ‘policy roadmap’ for reforming the law, and the public was invited to share views on the current law through an online survey.
 Justice Minister David Lametti said: “Our government recognizes that the criminalization of people living with HIV can lead to stigmatization and significant hardships.
 This is why we are consulting Canadians on the best approach to reform the criminal law regarding HIV non-disclosure.
 It will help us find solutions, and will lead to better outcomes for affected populations.”
+Advocates continue to argue as part of this consultation for federal reform law to limit HIV criminalisation across the country, noting that differences in judicial and prosecutorial precedents result in overly broad criminalisation in many parts of the country.
+The online public consultation closed in January 2023 and these submissions are currently under review.

 More information is available on the following states